pbkwee/distrorejuve/README.md

 Attempts to fix:

-    - Debian 7 => apt-get install
-    - Debian 6 => fix up apt repositories for squeeze-lts and then apt-get install
+    - Debian 6 and 7 => apt-get install
     - Supported Ubuntus (12.04 LTS, 14.04 LTS, 14.10) => apt-get install
     - Lenny (Deb 5), or any Ubuntu use the --break-eggs options to dist-upgrade to Wheezy or Trusty LTS.
 This will likely not work automatically, may leave you in dependency hell, and will likely change configs in ways you wish it hadn't.

-Attempts to improve the situation:.
+Attempts to improve the situation:

     - Unsupported Ubuntus (others per UNSUPPORTED_UBUNTU variable) => convert to old-releases.ubuntu.com
+    - Apt repositories switch squeeze to squeeze-lts (which gets updates until 2016-02).

 No action available for the following (and older) distros: